Your Child Has Dyslexia, Now What?

 We target the language processing first, specific reading skills second, using Fast ForWord software with remote oversight.
 Online protocols are individualized for each student.

-The elementary-age programs focus primarily on phonemic awareness, reading speed, fluency and comprehension and learning efficiency.
+The elementary-age programs focus primarily on phonemic awareness, reading speed, fluency, comprehension and learning efficiency.
 Middle and high school programs cover this territory also, before moving to reading comprehension and critical thinking skills.

 Our reading program for dyslexia by age